Hoshino-Yumetsuki/kumoya/packages/core/README.md

 ### Minification

 Kumoya is minify your code by default.
-If you want disable minification, you can set `--no-minify` or `-nm` option.
+If you want disable minification, you can set `--no-minify` option.

 ```sh
 kumoya --no-minify